SeWiede/go2async/README.md

 # Note
     - everything is treated unsigned so far
     - Uints and ints are downsized to 4-bit values (use u/int8, 16, etc. for bigger variables)
+      - int/uint can be resized with --intSize <number>
     - the used delays are purely estimated with few practical tests

 # References